xianghuiluo/TechnicalNotes/articles/wireguard.md

 sudo wg-quick up home-vpn
 ```
 This creates a digital network interface *home-vpn*.\
-To stop the serve, use
+To stop the server, use
 ```bash
 sudo wg-quick down home-vpn
 ```